 - students develop skills in finding information and resources on their own, preparing them for life-long learning (Prothero, 2000 )

 - increased technical needs: adequate computer resources, internet connectivity, support services (Hubbard, 1998 )

 - large time commitment to create a resource that is not already available (Hubbard, 1998 )

 - shifting roles and expectations of educators and students (Hubbard, 1998 )

-For a general discussion of the educational advantages of web-based material, check out this article by Mark Kassop: Ten Ways Online Learning Matches, or Surpasses, Face-to-Face Learning (more info)
+For a general discussion of the educational advantages of web-based material, check out this article by Mark Kassop: Ten Ways Online Learning Matches, or Surpasses, Face-to-Face Learning ( This site may be offline. )

 Implementing the Seven Principles: Technology as a Lever is an article by the authors of Seven Principles for Good Practice in Undergraduate Education (Chickering and Gamson (1987) ).
 This article is an update on the original that addresses the question of what technology is sensible to apply each of the Seven Principles.